-The publicly noticed hearing to receive comments regarding potential unmet transit needs in Fresno County will be held Thursday, April 24, 2025, starting at 5:30 p.m. at the Fresno COG Policy Board meeting.
+The publicly noticed hearing to receive comments regarding potential unmet transit needs in Fresno County was held on Thursday, May 29, 2025, at 5:30 p.m. at the Fresno COG Policy Board meeting.
 The hearing was held in the Sequoia Room at the office of Fresno COG, located at 2035 Tulare, Ste.
 201, Fresno, CA 93721.
 The comments received have been added to Figure 1, Matrix of Public Comments Received, Operator Responses, and Determinations.